Turing Sources

 This document details Alan Turing's application for grant support from the Royal Society for the engineering of a special machine to calculate approximate values for the Riemann zeta-function on its critical line.
 The calculation required summation of a trigonometrical series, and Turing knew of the Liverpool tide predicting machine which performed the summation of a somewhat similar series.

-Turing was assisted by Donald McPhail, a Canadian student engineer then at King's College.
+Turing was assisted by Donald MacPhail, a Canadian student engineer then at King's College.
 They prepared a blueprint which can be seen in the Turing Digital archive.
 The machine was partially constructed but abandoned on the outbreak of war and never completed.
 No parts survive.

 Other links: